risckaust/risc-documentations/docs/source/1-z-robot-navigation.rst

 	#Inside the launch folder of your package
 	wget https://raw.githubusercontent.com/risckaust/risc-documentations/master/src/indoor-flight/joystick_flight.launch

-Make sure you give permissions to the joystick.
+To give permession to the joystick, refer to the .....

 .. danger:: Keep the transmitter nearby to engage the ``Kill Switch`` trigger in case something will go wrong.